dpn-admin/DPN-REST/data/README.md

 that's just a single record describing the default fixity algorithm.)

-If you're running integration tests with APTrust's back-end service code, you should load integration_test_data.json, and do that early, since it includes some hard-coded numeric ids in the low 200's.
-(Exporting natural keys does not seem to get rid of the numeric keys.
-Hmm.)
+If you're running integration tests with APTrust's back-end service code, you should load TestServerData.json.